Daddoon/BlazorMobile/README.md

     }
 ```

-In our sample project **BlazorMobile.Sample.Blazor**, we moved services initialization in **ServicesHelper.ConfigureCommonServices** static method.
+In our template **Blazor** project, we moved shared services initialization in **ServicesHelper.ConfigureCommonServices** static method, in order to not having to reconfigure each service on server-side and client Blazor projects.

 Then in one of your desired **razor** page (or plain **C# ComponentBase**), juste add...
 ```csharp